-While Minnesota is dubbed the land of lakes as it holds tens of thousands of beautiful lakes and reservoirs, Michigan also prides itself with tons of vast lakes located within its borders.
-Michigan is caught in the middle of North America’s largest freshwater system as four of the five North American Great Lakes touch Michigan’s waters.
-That alone proves that the state is home to numerous humongous lakes that provide various functions, ranging from fishing, recreation, drinking water, hydroelectricity, and so on.
+While Minnesota is dubbed the land of 1,000 lakes as it holds actually tens of thousands of beautiful lakes and reservoirs, Michigan also prides itself on having many vast lakes located within its borders.
+Michigan is caught in the middle of North America’s largest freshwater system as four of the five North American Great Lakes touch Michigan’s shores.
+That alone proves that the state is home to numerous humongous lakes that provide various functions, ranging from fishing to recreation, drinking water, hydroelectricity, and more.
 Aligning with the definition from Michigan’s Inland Lakes and Streams Act that says lakes should be 5 acres or larger, the state has around 10,031 lakes.
 All of them are worth noting and discovering, but this article will focus on the 10 biggest lakes in Michigan and other facts about them.
+Here’s a preview in pictures:

 15. Crystal Lake